Puebla Mexico Travel Guide

 Wander the charming streets of the UNESCO World Heritage listed Historic Center.

-Visit specialized museums for understanding particular aspects of Puebla's heritage.
+Visit specialized museums for insights into particular aspects of Puebla's heritage.

 Venture to the nearby town of Cholula for its unique blend of antique and from the colonial era history.